Updated March 23, 2023

 Where: n: Number of elements

 So, the mean of the movie rating will be (7.0+9.0+6.0)/3 = 7.33.
 Now this mean value is used as the basis for comparison with other ratings.
-The rating which is above 7.33 is said to be rating is above average and for a rating below 7.33 is said to be the rating of below average.
+A rating that is above 7.33 is said to be rating is above average and for a rating below 7.33 is said to be the rating of below average.
 This mean is further used in the calculation of the standard deviation as you have seen above.

 4. Sample Size Determination

 Sample size determination as the name suggests is the samples of the dataset which is used for the analysis of data.
 This technique is useful when we have a large amount of dataset and we don’t want to go through each feature of the dataset.
 Instead of that, we select few data from the dataset such that those data are not bias.
 The whole idea is to get the right amount of data for the samples, because if that is not current then the whole data analysis will be affected.
-So, determining sample size is an important issue because a large sample size will result in a waste of time, money and resource while a small sample size will result in an inaccurate result.
+So, determining sample size is an important issue because a large sample size will result in a waste of time, money, and resource while a small sample size will result in an inaccurate result.
 In many cases, it is easy to determine the minimum size of the sample to estimate a process parameter.

 When sample data is collected, and a sample is computed then mostly the sample mean is different from the population mean.
 The difference between sample and population mean can be termed as an error.
 The margin of this error is given by: